datasektionen/bawang-content/sektionen/sammansattning/body_en.md

 # Members of the Board

-The D-directorate is the board of the Computer Science chapter and consists of seven members.
-They are the Chairman, Vice Chairman, Treasurer, Vice Treasurer, Secretary, and four more board members that are responsible for business relations, student issues, educational issues, and study environment and equality.
-Together they arrange Chapter Meetings, make sure the decisions at chapter meetings are executed, coordinate different parts of the chapter, and make strategic and long term plans.
+The D-Directorate is the board of the Computer Science Chapter and consists of nine members.
+The board is responsible for arranging Chapter Meetings (SM) and executing the decisions made during them, coordinating the chapter's work, and working on long-term strategic plans for the chapter's operations.

-Each board member is the contact person in the board for some of out elected volunteers a list can be found [here](https://dsekt.se/kontaktperson).
+All chapter officials have a contact on the board.
+The list of officials and their contacts on the board may be found [here](https://dsekt.se/kontaktperson).

 ## The Chairman - Carl Blomqvist